typelevel/doobie/yax/docs/src/main/tut/17-FAQ.md

 This used to be very irritating, but as of 0.4.0 there is a good solution.
 See the section on `IN` clauses in [Chapter 5](05-Parameterized.html) and [Chapter 8](08-Fragments.html) on statement fragments.

-### How do I ascribe a SQL type to an interpolated parameter?
+### How do I ascribe an SQL type to an interpolated parameter?

-Interpolated parameters are replaced with `?` placeholders, so if you need to ascribe a SQL type you can use vendor-specific syntax in conjunction with the interpolated value.
+Interpolated parameters are replaced with `?` placeholders, so if you need to ascribe an SQL type you can use vendor-specific syntax in conjunction with the interpolated value.
 For example, in PostgreSQL you use `:: type`:

 ```tut
 val s = "foo"